geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 ### Task 3 – Review the Power App Studio

-Now that Holly Spencer has built her first Power App and has used it to successfully manage data in Adatum’s new Service Request Ticketing system, she wants to spend more time familiarizing herself with the contents of Power Apps Studio.
+Now that Holly Dickson has built her first Power App and has used it to successfully manage data in Adatum’s new Service Request Ticketing system, she wants to spend more time familiarizing herself with the contents of Power Apps Studio.
 In your role as Holly, you will use this task to review Power Apps Studio so that you can learn how the app works and view all the details behind each component.

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.